 Every tool has a standard to report the test results.
 However, sometimes these generic reports do not fulfill your needs.
 It is challenging to customize the report because it requires a great deal of effort, good planning, and maintenance.

-In order to crack all these challenges, in this article, I will not only show you how to create test case and execute automation test in 3 easy steps but also the solution to manage test & reports efficiently.
+In order to crack all these challenges, in this article, I will not only show you how to create a test case and execute automation testing in 3 easy steps but also the solution to manage test & reports efficiently.

 3. 3 Magical Steps to Execute Automation Web Testing